marcom/ViennaRNA.jl/README.md

 # - params sets the energy parameter set used, options are
 #   :RNA_Turner1999, :RNA_Turner2004, :RNA_Andronescu2007,
 #   :RNA_Langdon2018.
 The default is :RNA_Turner2004
-# - temperature is used to rescale the free energies with the formula ΔG = ΔH - TΔS
+# - temperature is used to rescale the free energies with the formula
-#   (the energy parameter sets contain enthalpy and entropy contributions)
+#   ΔG = ΔH - TΔS (the energy parameter sets contain enthalpy and
+#   entropy contributions).
+The default is 37u"°C"
-# - uniq_ML=true (unique multiloop decomposition) is needed for some functions,
+# - uniq_ML=true (unique multiloop decomposition) is needed for some
-#   e.g. pbacktrack.
+#   functions, e.g. pbacktrack.
 The default is false
 fc = FoldCompound("GGGGGAAAAACCCCCC";
 		  params=:RNA_Turner2004,
 		  temperature=37u"°C",